jchu33/Music-Recommendation-Engine/README.md

 This is a music recommendation engine that uses collaborative filtering and content-based filtering to suggest similar songs and artists.

 How to use this engine:
 Here is the Google Drive folder that contains all the data that you will need for any of the future steps listed here.
+You may also need to pip install some dependencies such as keras, librosa, etc.

 If you DON'T want to start from scratch:
 Getting collaborative filtering ready: